rescript-association/genType/README.md

 - [untyped-react-example](examples/untyped-react-example/README.md)

-## Release Procedure for MacOS and Linux binaries
+## Manual Release Procedure for MacOS and Linux Binaries

+All releases need to pass our integration test suite.
+We use `npm test` to run the tests, make sure this command passes to be able to build a release.

-For now, this is a manual process to create `lib/gentype-macos.tar.gz` and  `lib/gentype-linux.tar.gz` on a Mac.
+You can create `lib/gentype-macos.tar.gz` and  `lib/gentype-linux.tar.gz` via our manual release procedure on a Mac.
 The linux binaries are created using a docker container.

 ```
 ./create-release.sh
 ```

+**Please note:**

+We use [CircleCI](https://circleci.com/gh/cristianoc/genType) and [Appveyor](https://ci.appveyor.com/project/ryyppy/gentype) to build and automatically release to Github.
+Your manually released binaries might be overwritten by the built artifacts from tagged triggered commit.